ut-parla/Parla.py/tutorial/2_more_on_tasks/README.md

 for running tasks.

 ## Control Flow
-Parla uses the asynchronous `async`/`await` syntax to control and block program flow.
+Parla uses the Python asynchronous `async`/`await` syntax to control and block program flow.
 Parla task objects, task ids, task collections, and `TaskSpaces` are all awaitable.